Input Credit Deductions and Refunds - KSA

 Direct refunds vs. tax credits

 While filing VAT returns, business owners can request to receive any refunds associated with that particular tax return in the form of tax credits.
-Once this is done, GAZT will automatically carry the refundable amount forward to be applied on the next VAT return (or any other suitable VAT return filed by the business owner in the future).
+Once this is done, ZATCA will automatically carry the refundable amount forward to be applied on the next VAT return (or any other suitable VAT return filed by the business owner in the future).